 Bodhichitta as the Entranceway for the Advanced Scope

-(5) Anyone who fully wishes to eliminate completely all the sufferings of others as the sufferings included in his or her own mental continuum is someone of supreme motivation.
+(5) Anyone who fully wishes to eliminate completely all the sufferings of others as (he or she would) the sufferings included in his or her own mental continuum is someone of supreme motivation.

-On the intermediate scope we want to eliminate all the sufferings that are included or experienced on our own mental continuum, which means to get rid of the causes of suffering as well.
-And on the advanced scope we would “wish to eliminate completely...” – completely means from the root, the causes and so on, “...completely all the sufferings of others,” as the same as our own sufferings.
+On the intermediate scope, we want to eliminate all the sufferings that are included or experienced on our own mental continuum, which means to get rid of the causes of suffering as well.
+On the advanced scope, we would “wish to eliminate completely...” – completely means from the root, the causes and so on, “...all the sufferings of others,” the same as our own sufferings.

-In other words, we take them on, same as our own sufferings, and we would want to eliminate them in the same ways we would want to eliminate our own sufferings and their causes.
-So we appreciate that we’re all the same in that everybody wants to be happy, nobody wants to be unhappy, and we are all the same in our experience of the problems of samsara – things going up and down, uncontrollably recurring rebirth, and so on.
-And as Shantideva says, suffering needs to be removed not because it’s my suffering or because it’s your suffering.
+In other words, we take them on, the same as our own sufferings, and we would want to eliminate them in the same ways we would want to eliminate our own sufferings and their causes.
+We appreciate that we’re all the same in that everybody wants to be happy, nobody wants to be unhappy, and we are all the same in our experience of the problems of samsara – things going up and down, uncontrollably recurring rebirth, and so on.
+As Shantideva says, suffering needs to be removed not because it’s my suffering or because it’s your suffering.
 Suffering needs to be removed simply because it’s suffering and it hurts.
 Suffering has no owner.

-It’s like if you live in an apartment building and you go out into the hall downstairs and there’s some paper or garbage on the floor, that paper or garbage is to be picked up and thrown away, not because I dropped it, not because you dropped it, but because it’s there on the floor and it needs to be cleaned up.
+It’s like if we live in an apartment building and we go out into the hall downstairs, and there’s some paper or garbage on the floor, that paper or garbage is to be picked up and thrown away, not because I dropped it, not because you dropped it, but because it’s there on the floor and it needs to be cleaned up.
 That’s the way of thinking.
-You just pick up the paper and throw it away.
+We just pick up the paper and throw it away.
 There’s no big deal about that.
 It’s not that, “Oh, these terrible neighbors who are always dropping paper on the floor,” which is really thinking of me as being so holy and wonderful compared to them, and it’s not, “Oh, I always have to clean up after everybody,” which is also thinking of me or, “How wonderful I am and such an angel, I’m cleaning up.”
 Nothing like that.
 It’s just there.
-It’s on the floor, so naturally you pick it up, because it needs to be cleaned up.
+It’s on the floor, so naturally, we pick it up because it needs to be cleaned up.
 Everybody enjoys a clean hall.

-So the same thing in terms of helping others to eliminate their problems.
-If somebody doesn’t understand something, or we don’t understand something, you explain; it doesn’t matter who the person is, you explain.
-If somebody needs help, you help, if it’s possible.
-This type of scope is when we are thinking in terms of helping everybody, not just a few people, not just the people that we like, but we would like to be able to eliminate everybody’s sufferings, everybody’s problems, the same as we would ourselves.
-So this is a huge scope.
-“And I’m not going to give up, but I’m going to continue trying to help everybody, so everybody becomes free of all their problems and so on.”
+It’s the same thing in terms of helping others to eliminate their problems.
+If somebody doesn’t understand something, or we don’t understand something, we explain; it doesn’t matter who the person is, we explain.
+If somebody needs help, we help if it’s possible.
+This type of scope is when we are thinking in terms of helping everybody, not just a few people, not just the people that we like − we would like to be able to eliminate everybody’s sufferings, everybody’s problems, the same as we would ourselves.
+This is a huge scope.
+“And I’m not going to give up, but I’m going to continue trying to help everybody, so that everybody becomes free of all their problems,” and so on.

-That means that with this scope, this advanced scope or supreme scope, we develop what’s called “bodhichitta” based on love and compassion – love is the wish for others to be happy and to have the causes of happiness, compassion is the wish for others to be free of suffering and the causes of suffering – and then the extraordinary wish, which is “I’m going to take responsibility to actually help them to achieve this,” and realizing that the only way that we’re going to fully be able to help others as much as is possible is to become enlightened, not just gain liberation.
-This is because if we are merely liberated from our problems and their causes, still our minds are limited.
+That means that with this advanced or supreme scope, we develop what’s called “bodhichitta” based on love and compassion.
+Love is the wish for others to be happy and to have the causes of happiness; compassion is the wish for others to be free of suffering and the causes of suffering.
+Then, there’s the exceptional resolve, which is “I’m going to take responsibility to actually help them to achieve this,” and realizing that the only way that we’re going to fully be able to help others as much as possible is to become enlightened, not just gain liberation.
+This is because if we are merely liberated from our problems and their causes, our minds are still limited.

 We are a little bit like submarines under the water, looking out through a periscope.
-We’re only able to perceive what’s in front of the periscope, what’s in front of our eyes.
+Even as liberated beings, we’re still only able to perceive what’s in front of the periscope, what’s in front of our eyes.
 Even though we don’t have any problems with what we perceive, still we can’t see what’s behind us.
-We can’t see the future effects of our behavior, we can’t see everything that’s come before that’s affected what’s happening now.
-Although we may be able to perceive more than ordinary people because we’re more highly developed, liberated and so on, still we’re viewing people in the universe through a periscope.
+We can’t see the future effects of our behavior, and we can’t see everything that’s come before that’s affected what’s happening now.
+Although we may be able to perceive more than ordinary people because we’re more highly developed, liberated and so on, we’re still viewing people in the universe through a periscope.
 It may be a very large one, but it’s still a periscope.

-And so what we want to do is, “I’ve got to become enlightened, I’ve got to become a Buddha to get rid of this periscope vision to be able to perceive everything about everybody.
-So I want to get rid of not just the obscurations which are the disturbing emotions, what prevents liberation, but I want to get rid of the obscurations that prevent me from knowing everything, knowing everything in terms of karma and relations and if I teach you this, what effect is it going to have on you and so on – and not only what effect is it going to have on you, but what effect is that going to have then on everybody else that you interact with and then everybody else that they interact with... forever.”
+What we want to do is think, “I’ve got to become enlightened.
+I’ve got to become a Buddha to get rid of this periscope vision to be able to perceive everything about everybody.
+I want to get rid of not just the obscurations of the disturbing emotions, which are preventing liberation, but I want to get rid of the obscurations that prevent me from knowing everything, knowing everything in terms of karma and relations.
+Also, to know, “if I teach you this, what effect is it going to have on you?” and so on.
+It’s not only “what effect it is going to have on you?” but “what effect it is going to have on everybody else that you interact with and then everybody else that they interact with... forever.”

-That’s enlightenment, when we get rid of all those obscurations, no periscope whatsoever.
-Although we want to achieve this state − in that state we will be able to be of best benefit to everyone − nevertheless, we still realize that we can only help those who are receptive.
-A Buddha can’t just eliminate everybody’s suffering just by a Buddha’s own power, otherwise everybody would be free already.
-So we understand the reality of cause and effect, what actually are we able to do.
-So we have a realistic idea of how we’re going to be able to help others once we’re enlightened.
+That’s enlightenment, when we get rid of all those obscurations − no periscope whatsoever.
+Although we want to achieve this state − in that state, we will be able to be of best benefit to everyone − nevertheless, we still realize that we can only help those who are receptive.
+A Buddha can’t just eliminate everybody’s suffering just by a Buddha’s own power; if that were possible, everybody would be free already.
+We understand the reality of cause and effect, what we are actually able to do.
+We have a realistic idea of how we’re going to be able to help others once we’re enlightened.

-So when we talk about bodhichitta, the main intention that we start with is that, “I have got to be able to help others as much as is possible.”
-With that motivation then we look and we see, “Well, to be able to do that I need to become enlightened.”
-Bodhichitta is a state of mind which is focused on enlightenment; but it’s not focused on enlightenment in general or the enlightenment of Buddha Shakyamuni.
+When we talk about bodhichitta, the main intention that we start with is, “I have got to be able to help others as much as is possible.”
+With that motivation, then we look and we see, “Well, to be able to do that I need to become enlightened.”
+Bodhichitta is a state of mind that is focused on enlightenment; however, it’s not focused on enlightenment in general or the enlightenment of Buddha Shakyamuni.
 It’s focused on our own enlightenment that we will attain in the future, our own individual, specific enlightenment way further down on our mental continuum.

-And with this intention that I’ve got to achieve this as soon as possible, because then I’ll really be able to help others as much as is possible.
-And this is very much based, it has to be with the confidence that that future attainment, that future enlightenment is possible for me to attain, that that is a possible state in the future of my mental continuum, and that it is totally possible for me to attain it.
-Without that, then it’s just a nice wish but it’s not practical, it’s not sincere.
-This is what bodhichitta is, it’s very important to have a clear understanding of it.
+This intention, that we’ve got to achieve this as soon as possible because then we’ll really be able to help others as much as possible, has to be coupled with the confidence that “that future attainment is possible for me to attain” – that it is a possible state in the future of our mental continuum, and that it is totally possible for us to attain it.
+Without that, then it’s just a nice wish, but it’s not practical; it’s not sincere.
+This is what bodhichitta is; it’s very important to have a clear understanding of it.